ml6team/fondant/components/minhash_generator/README.md

-# Filter languages
+# MinHash generator

 ### Description
-A component that filters text based on the provided language.
+A component that generates minhashes of text.

 ### Inputs / outputs